akeel230/akeel230/README.md

 ### Hi there, I'm Seyed Akeel [akeel230] 👋

-## I'm a Software Engineering Undergraduate (1st Year)
+## I'm a Software Engineering Undergraduate

-- 🌱 I’m currently learning React and JavaScript
+- I’m currently learning React and JavaScript
-- 👯 I’m looking for internships and other opportunities
+- I’m looking for internships and other opportunities
-- 🥅 2021 Goals: Contribute to Open Source projects, Land an Internship
+- 2021 Goals: Contribute to Open Source projects, Land an Internship
-- ⚡ Fun fact: I Say Yes I can to things , idk whether I can XD
+-  Fun fact: I Say Yes I can to things , idk whether I can XD

 ### Languages and Tools: